lukeify/notes/Linux/LUKS Encryption.md

 sudo cryptsetup luksFormat /dev/loop1
 ```

-`cryptsetup` will ask for a passphrase—this can be left blank since the keyslot this passphrase will be inserted into will be deleted anyway once a FIDO2 device is associated with the device.
+`cryptsetup` will ask for a passphrase—this can be left blank since the keyslot this passphrase will be inserted into will be deleted once a FIDO2 device is associated with the device.
 More details on `cryptsetup` can be read on the [Arch Linux wiki][4], whilst the `cryptsetup` [man page][5] is incredibly useful when needing to refer to its subcommands.
 Next, add a FIDO2 keyslot to the device using `systemd-cryptenroll`: